Career Definition for a Public Speaking Professional

 Actors and actresses use their dramatic arts and speech skills to bring characters and scripts to life in movies, plays, television shows and other performing arts productions.
 Aspiring professionals without a degree in the theater arts can find classes at community colleges or film institutes.
 Between 2016 and 2026, employment prospects for actors and actresses are projected to increase by 12%, which is faster than the average employment rates for all occupations, according to the BLS.
 As of May 2018, thespians were paid an average hourly wage of $29.34 (www.bls.gov).

 Writers and Authors

 Writers and authors produce a variety of commercial, fiction and nonfiction works for advertising agencies, news outlets, performing arts productions or publishers.
 A degree in a relevant field of study and the ability to work with computer technology is usually required to obtain a salaried position; blogging, internships and on-the-job training can also help writers develop their skills.
-Writers and authors can expect a slower-than-average increase in employment of 2% from 2014 to 2024, as reported by the BLS.
-As of May 2015, writers and authors who were actively working in the field earned an average hourly wage of $33.24 or $69,130 a year (www.bls.gov).
+Writers and authors can expect an average increase in employment of 8% from 2016 to 2026, as reported by the BLS.
+As of May 2018, writers and authors who were actively working in the field earned an average hourly wage of $35.14 or $73,090 a year (www.bls.gov).